alkeldi/COMS-E6998-Project/final_version/README.md

     start,
     end): {...}
 ```
-`log_elapsed_time` is a small helper function to log how it took to train a particular model.
+`log_elapsed_time` is a small helper function to log how long it took to train a particular model.

 ```
 def chart_losses(